 A life-threatening motorcycle accident has been the trigger for an innovative concept that provides diving experiences for people with significant disabilities.

-Managing Director of Determined to Dive, Peter Wilson, was involved in a motorcycle accident in 2007, which left him fighting for life.
-While recovering he reflected on all of the things he had not experienced in his life, and one of them was diving – Determined to Dive was born.
+Managing Director of Determined2, Peter Wilson, was involved in a motorcycle accident in 2007, which left him fighting for life.
+While recovering he reflected on all of the things he had not experienced in his life, and one of them was diving – Determined2 was born.

 The sessions are held in hydrotherapy or general swimming pools and, importantly, all sessions take place following appropriate medical clearance.